Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Introduction

+A new avenue to address fundamental questions of interpretation of quantum mechanics is suggested under the common name of {\it emergent quantum mechanics}.
+These research programs share the point of view that there must exist an underlying more radical level of physical description from where quantum mechanics is obtained as an {\it effective description} \cite{Adler,Hooft2016,Ricardo05b,Ricardo06,Blasone2,Elze2003,Elze,Elze2009,Elze2009,Singh}.
+Characteristics of several emergent quantum mechanics is that the degrees of freedom at the fundamental level evolve by a deterministic and local law \cite{Ricardo06, Groessing2013, Hooft, Smolin2012} and in some cases, that the emergent paradigms are build on a relation between this new and deeper level of description related with the quantum mechanical description in an analogous way as thermodynamics is related with classical statistical mechanics \cite{FernandezIsidroPerea2013, FernandezIsidroVazquez2016}.

-Therefore, in order to ensure the existence of stable vacuum states, a mechanism is need to stabilize the vacuum.
-One of the mechanism proposed in the literature involves dissipative dynamics at the fundamental Planck scale \cite{Blasone2, Elze, Hooft}.
-What is the origin of the dissipation of information?
-It has been argued that the gravitational interaction plays an essential role as the origin of the information loss dynamics and must be present at the level of the fundamental Planck scale.
-However, gravity could also be a classical and emergent phenomenon, and therefore, absent at the Planck scale energy where it is supposed that the dynamics of the microscopic fundamental degrees of freedom takes place.
-If this is the case, it is not natural to appeal from the beginning to gravity as the origin of the dissipation of information.
+A fundamental difficulty in some of such deterministic approaches is that the associated Hamiltonian operators, being linear in the momentum operators, are not bounded from below.
+Therefore, in order to ensure the existence of stable minimal energy states, a natural requirement for the construction of viable quantum models of matter, a mechanism to stabilize the vacuum is necessary.
+One of the mechanism proposed in the literature involves a dissipative dynamics at the fundamental Planck scale \cite{Hooft}.
+It was suggested that the gravitational interaction plays an essential role as the origin of the information loss in dynamics.
+Therefore, gravity must be present at the level of the fundamental scale.
+However, gravitational interaction could be a classical, emergent phenomenon too, absent at the fundamental scale where it is assumed that the dynamics of the microscopic fundamental degrees of freedom takes place \cite{JacobsonI, Verlinde2011,Ricardo2015b,Padmanabhan2012a,Padmanabhan2012b,Padmanabhan2015,Ricardo2016,Ricardo 2024,SharmaSingh,SharmaSingh,DeSinghVarma2019,Singh}.
+If this is the case, it is unnatural to appeal from the beginning to gravity as the origin of the dissipation of information at the fundamental level of physical description.
+Instead, in the theory to be developed in this work, gravity has an emergent nature, while the dissipation of information is substituted by the view that quantum mechanics is an incomplete description of the dynamics rather than caused by an objective dissipation mechanism.